huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 larger than the bottleneck capacity, packets will be queued at the bottleneck.
 If the bottleneck has sufficient buffers, the queue size will increase until the amount of bytes in transit matches the CWND value.
-The RTT will increase to twice the min RTT, and will remind at that level for 3 roundtrips, which means 6 times the minimum RTT.
+The RTT will increase to twice the min RTT, and will remain at that level for 3 roundtrips, which means 6 times the minimum RTT.

 The extra buffers and the extra delays do affect the performance of real time application.